getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 <img src="fig5.png">

 Still pretty complex, eh?
-The dotted lines are depicting the implied relatinoships when you setup the "inheritance" between `Foo.prototype` and `Bar.prototype` and haven't yet *fixed* the **missing** `.constructor` property reference (see "Constructor Redux" in Chapter 5).
-Even with those removed, the mental model is still an awful lot to juggle every time you work with object linkages.
+The dotted lines are depicting the implied relationships when you setup the "inheritance" between `Foo.prototype` and `Bar.prototype` and haven't yet *fixed* the **missing** `.constructor` property reference (see "Constructor Redux" in Chapter 5).
+Even with those dotted lines removed, the mental model is still an awful lot to juggle every time you work with object linkages.

 Now, let's look at the mental model for OLOO-style code:

 <img src="fig6.png">

-As you can see comparing them, it's quite obvious that OLOO-style code has vastly less stuff to worry about, because OLOO-style code embraces the **fact** that the only thing we ever really cared about was the **objects linked to other objects**.
+As you can see comparing them, it's quite obvious that OLOO-style code has *vastly less stuff* to worry about, because OLOO-style code embraces the **fact** that the only thing we ever really cared about was the **objects linked to other objects**.

 All the other "class" cruft was a confusing and complex way of getting the same end result.
 Remove that stuff, and things get much simpler (without losing any capability).